Thanks to Malcolm AKA Dorian of House None of Your Business for the build!

 Note: take Mind Blast off your action bar so you can use your 8 most important skills.

-- use Revival with the Desperation upgrade – this upgrade gives the revived party member a 200% damage and 50% attack speed boost for 10 seconds before they fall unconscious again, which is well worth it; you can manually revive afterwards as well
+use Revival with the Desperation upgrade – this upgrade gives the revived party member a 200% damage and 50% attack speed boost for 10 seconds before they fall unconscious again, which is well worth it; you can manually revive afterward as well

 Points Spent: 21+